 A microSD card is a tiny fingerprint sized storage device that can be inserted into a smartphone with expandable memory capabilities.
 Storage sizes can range from 2GB upwards.
-The current SDXC card format (which not every phone will support) calls for a maximum size of a whopping 2TB.
-You won’t find those in stores just yet though, with manufacturers still only demonstrating early samples of 1TB at the time of writing.
-In terms of commercial availability you can get 512GB microSD cards, but they’re seriously pricey prospects.
-Comparatively, a simple 32GB or 64GB card should only cost you in the region of $30-$100.
+The current SDXC card format (which not every phone will support) supports a maximum size of a whopping 2TB.
+Though 2TB are not commercially available yet, they might not be far off.
+Nintendo's latest console, the Nintendo Switch will support up to 2TB microSDXC.

 How do I put a microSD card in my phone?

 Before you start (and, indeed, before you even purchase a card), the first thing to do is check that the handset you want to use actually supports expandable memory.